Outreach Monks

 • Pull referring domain profiles of the top 3 ranking competitors for each target keyword.
 Identify domains linking to competitors but not to you.
 These are warm prospects with proven willingness to link in the niche.

 • Note DR distribution, topical focus, and organic traffic of competitor referring domains.
-This tells you the realistic quality threshold of links that are actually moving rankings in the space.
+This tells you the realistic quality threshold of relevant links that are actually moving rankings in the space — not just what looks impressive in a tool, but what is actually correlated with the positions you want to reach.

 • Identify page types that competitors are getting links to.
 If competitors earn links to comparison pages and use-case landing pages, those are the page types that need authority, not just blog content.